Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 ### Verify Azure Front Door

-At this point, you've configured all the infrastructure resources for this tutorial.
 To confirm access to your apps is restricted to Front Door, try navigating to your apps directly using their endpoints.
 If you are able to access them, review their access restrictions and ensure access is limited to only Front Door.

 Now that a couple minutes have passed since the Front Door instance has been created, it should be ready and deployed globally.
 In a browser, enter the endpoint hostname for the Front Door.
 This endpoint can be found on the "Overview" page for your Front Door.
 If everything has been configured correctly, you should be reaching your app in your primary region.